Training Programs: BTDPC Program

 - Verifying applicant information, including credential verification

-- ACJ and AFK exam results, from all attempts
+- ACJ and AFK score exam results, from all attempts

 - NDECC exam results, from all attempts (if applicable)